MY AIMS . . .

 Poor old Windermere has been done to death in the past decade.
 I have used it myself once or twice.
 It might have been crossed with a gum tree for all I know, such is its popularity.
 We must inject new blood into the prevailing thinking or we will soon succumb to the they all look alike syndrome.
 I would much prefer that we concentrate on var. speciosum crossed just with var. speciosum for a decade or so.
 Leave curvicaule genes out of var. speciosum breeding for the same time span.
 Breed var. curvicaule within itself by all means.

-My catalogue reflects this thinking I believe, mostly by trying to produce the best whites.
+My seedling catalogues, over the years, have reflected this thinking I believe, mostly by trying to produce the best whites.
 But there are some great yellows in var. speciosum you realise, and these must not be neglected either.
 Var. speciosum is a beautiful thing to behold.
 I for one am going to try and keep it a little bit more on the exclusive side.

 A look at my catalogue will reveal a lot of new parents that very few of you have heard of.
 They are the result of 35 years of hard slog.
 So many long trips to every part of the range of D. speciosum.
 Tens of thousands of flowering plants have received the hard gaze.
 Just a handful have made the hyper jump to the bush house.
 Many that have made it were later culled out when they just failed to meet the standard I am setting.
 Of the remainder, just a few have made it to the breeding stage.
 Other growers have used a few of my plants and the clonal names you associate with those growers have been some of my own finds.
 I am proud to say that, it means someone with knowledge has backed up my choices.